sajan31595/LMS-Using-Hibernate/Readme.md

 * Return Book
 * Max `Book` issue limit is 3
 * can Search Books
-* can Short Books based on different Parameters
+* can Sort Books based on different Parameters

 ## Technology Used
 * Java